fsuudsac/ssf-inventory/README.md

 ## Project Installation

-After checking out the branch, install the project dependencies.
+After checking out the branch, install the project dependencies in your project folder.

 ### 7. Install PHP Dependencies